 Researchers have discovered that cancer cells often have more centrioles than necessary.
 Not only do they have extra centrioles, but they also have longer ones than normal.
 However, when scientists removed centrioles from cancer cells in a study, they found that the cells could continue to divide at a slower rate.
-They learned that cancer cells have a mutation in p53, which is a gene that codes for a protein responsible for controlling the cell cycle, so they can still divide.
+They learned that cancer cells have a mutation in p53, which is a gene that codes for a protein responsible for controlling the cell cycle, so they can divide at an accelerated rate.
 Scientists believe this discovery will help improve cancer treatments.

 Oral-Facial-Digital (OFD) Syndrome

 Oral-facial-digital (OFD) syndrome is a genetic disorder that is also abbreviated as OFDS.
 This congenital disease happens because of problems with cilia that lead to signaling issues.
 Researchers found that mutations in two genes, OFD1 and C2CD3, can lead to problems with proteins in centrioles.
 Both of these genes are responsible for regulating centrioles, but mutations prevent the proteins from functioning normally.
 This leads to defective cilia.

 Oral-facial-digital syndrome causes developmental abnormalities in humans.
 It affects the head, mouth, jaw, teeth and other parts of the body.
 In general, people with this condition have issues with the oral cavity, their face and digits.
 OFDS can also lead to intellectual disabilities.
 There are different types of oral-facial-digital syndrome, but some are hard to distinguish from each other.